hotgeart/accessibility/README.md

 # ACCESSIBILITY

-This repo is only for me
+This repo is only for me, don't pull request.

 ## Hack Focus